AlphabetWolf/Coding-Practice/README.md

 # Coding-Practice
-## Just for doing the problem on leetcode.
+## Just for solving some problems on the LeetCode.